Equestrian Safety Advice & Information

-Whether we choose to ride off-road on fields and bridleways, or whether we have no option but to go out onto the roads, there are always safety issues we need to take into account.
+Whether we choose to ride or carriage drive off-road on public rights of way, or whether we have no option but to go out onto the roads, there are always safety issues we need to take into account.

 At The British Horse Society we put a great deal of passion into ensuring that every equestrian is as safe as possible.

 Before you take to the bridleways, byways and roads, there are ten things to do:

 - Ensure you are up to date on the Highway Code

 - Your own clothes and boots should be comfortable and suitable for the weather conditions